-Our clinical study procedures are regularly inspected by the relevant regulatory authorities to verify compliance with the applicable laws and guidelines.
-The Covid-19 pandemic had only a minimal impact on inspections by the regulatory authorities.
-They continued to carry out their inspections, yet virtually.
+Our clinical study processes and procedures are regularly inspected by relevant regulatory authorities to verify their compliance with applicable laws and guidelines.

 Conducting clinical studies responsibly

-Every study follows precisely defined procedures to ensure that it is conducted to the highest quality standards in line with good working practices for the development and manufacture of drugs (GxP), the ethical principles of the Declaration of Helsinki and other international guidelines and regulations.
-In 2020 there were no significant issues which had any impact on patient rights, patient safety or data integrity of a study raised by third parties or regulatory agencies.
+Every clinical study follows defined procedures to ensure it is conducted to the highest quality standards in line with good working practices (GxP) for the development and manufacturing of drugs, the ethical principles of the Declaration of Helsinki and other international guidelines and regulations.
+In 2021, regulatory authority inspections did not unveil significant issues which had any impact on patient rights, patient safety, or the data integrity of a study.

 Disclosure of clinical studies and publication of results